TNolan01/player_track/README.md

 <img src="media/read_me/new_user_register.png" alt="user access" width=""/>
 </p>

 - The site features a **Traffic Light** color scheme on the Player Dashboard.
-Based on the players attendance at training their name is highlighted in a particular color, this is done with Javascript.
+Based on their attendance at training the players name is highlighted in a particular color, this is done with JavaScript.

 <br>
 <p align="center" width="100%">